 If your painting ground is not yet primed, you should use Gesso to pre-treat it.
-Do the acrylic paint adheres better and does not penetrate into the substrate.
+Then the acrylic paint adheres better and does not penetrate the substrate.
 Place the canvas in a raised position so that the flowing paint does not stick to the underside.
-For this purpose you can use used drinking glasses, cups or pinboard pins, which you fix on the backside.
-Before the actual pouring make sure that the painting ground is aligned in balance.
-Otherwise it can happen that your paintings flows on one side and is destroyed.
+For this purpose, you can use used drinking glasses, cups, or pinboard pins, which you fix on the backside.
+Before the actual pouring make sure that the painting ground is balanced and level.
+Otherwise, the paint may flow to one side and your artwork is destroyed.

 Prepare Your Other Supplies

 Before you start, prepare all the necessary pouring materials and aids: